Support in Kanturk, Co. Cork

 How counselling may help

-Counselling offers steady, private support where you can speak honestly about what life feels like right now.
+Counselling offers steady, private support where you can speak honestly about what life feels like now.
+It may provide space to notice patterns, understand sources of strain and consider small, realistic next steps.

 What we might work on together